You’ve seen them! The elephant ear plant – colocasia with its spectacular growth, and huge leaves add a tropical feel to

-When growing any of the varieties but especially Colocasia esculenta you’ll need to plant them in the ground or in a large container, for several reasons.
+When you plant elephant ear bulbs of any variety but especially Colocasia esculenta you’ll need to plant them in the ground or in large containers, for several reasons.

 - Colocasia esculenta can grow very large.
 To support its size it needs space to accommodate the root system.

 - The soil needs to stay very moist and wet all the time.
 The soil should never dry out but well-drained rich moist soil is preferred

 - Stability… The large heart-shaped Colocasia leaves and leaf canopy makes the plant top-heavy and can easily allow the plant to be blown over.

-The soil should hold water well with lots of organic material.
+The potting soil should hold water well with lots of organic material.

 In the spring as stored tubers of elephant ears begin to sprout and grow, place tubers in pots just big enough to hold them in a potting mixture of peat moss and sand or something similar.

 The pots are just to get them started for planting outdoors when the weather has warmed up.
 Keep soil moist.

 When planting these tropical plants outdoors give elephant ear plants plenty of space, approximately 3′ – 6′ feet between plants.
 During summer months provide them lots of water and plenty of full sun or partial shade.

 Grooming Elephant Ears Plant

 The only “grooming” required is to remove old leaves as they die off and withered material in the fall season before winter arrives.

 Use offset tubers that the parent plant has grown during the course of the summer.

 Landscape Uses For Growing Elephant Ear Plants

 These large ornamental types of bulb plants can be very impressive when placed and grown outside in a sheltered location during the summer.
 Especially in northern locations elephant ear plants provide a very tropical landscape look even for a short period and make good additions near water gardens.

 Elephant ears can live outdoors all year in USDA Hardiness Zones 8 – 11.
 In these year-round growing areas some consider the elephant ears to be an invasive plant.